Galega - Ixia

 The tuberous Mediterranean classic, dormant in summer, with ‘chocolate lime’ flowers in spring.
 Sun, drainage.

 Iris tuberosa MS821 £4.50

 It’s not well known among gardeners that there is significant colour variation in wild populations of Widow Iris.
-This beautiful one, collected by Mike Salmon, has a big inky blue-black patch on the falls, on a turquoise ground.
+Subtly different to the previous...

 Iris versicolor ‘Mysterious Monique’ £5

 Useful species this, making lusty evergreen clumps in moister places, but variable, so pick your variety well.
 This one is great, with purple standards and style crests; falls darkest purple, yellow and white at base with heavy purple veining.